dlt-hub/dlt/docs/website/docs/general-usage/configuration/credentials.md

 For environment variables all names are capitalized and sections are separated with double underscore "\_\_".

-For example for the above secrets, we would need to put into environment:
+For example, for the above secrets, we would need to put into environment:

 ```shell
 SOURCES__PIPEDRIVE__PIPEDRIVE_API_KEY